Dugy/serialisable/README.md

 REGISTER_CHILD_INTO_FACTORY(ContentType, Content1, "c1");
 // Must be in the same namespace as the class, but not inside the class
 ```

+### Better enums
+Before `reflexpr` is finished and its support is added to all major compilers (probably in C++23), there's no standard-compliant way to determine the human-readable value of an enum without some kind of dictionary.
+Because `reflexpr` would allow massive improvements to this library, a way of producing human readable values of enums has to be provided differently.

+The [Better Enums](https://github.com/aantron/better-enums) library implements a macro that can create an enum-like structure that can be conveniently converted into string and back and plenty of other handy utilities.

+If you have it in your project, include `serialisable_better_enum.hpp` to be able to serialise better enums as well.

+Note: better enums are identified using duck typing, so there is a small chance that it would be mistaken for another class with very similar external interface.

+## Extending it yourself
+The functionality can be extended to some extent without editing the original files.

 ### Custom types